Lassie Online

 I.G.
 Edmonds

-Cover for Lassie: The Wild Mountain TrailWhen young Paul Carter returns to his hometown of Black Rock from school, he discovers that his good friend since his father's death, an elderly prospector named "Hardrock" Hartley, has suffered a head injury and is now living up in the mountains as an aggressive recluse.
+Paul Carter, a young man who's long-time resident of Black Rock, returns to his hometown from school, and discovers that his good friend since his father's death, an elderly prospector named "Hardrock" Hartley, has suffered a head injury and is now living up in the mountains as an aggressive recluse.
+People have approached him only to end up facing the barrel of his rifle, and there is talk that he should be "put away."
 Paul is determined to find Hardrock and get him back to the hospital before the effects of his injury kill him.
-Meanwhile Corey and the rangers battle a firebug—whom everyone suspects is Hardrock.
+Meanwhile Corey and the rangers battle a firebug in the forest—whom everyone but Paul suspects is Hardrock.

 Lassie and the Mystery of Bristlecone Pine